 Prefer visuals?
 Watch the video version here:

 Trustpilot’s TrustScore isn’t calculated by averaging every review you’ve ever received.
-Instead, it focuses on:
+According to Trustpilot's official documentation, it focuses instead on two key factors:

 • The number of reviews submitted in the last 12 months